 The publication is presented in five main parts.
-The first part shows summary tariff statistics for all countries and territories for all products, as well as a breakdown into agricultural and non-agricultural products.
+The first part shows summary tariff and trade statistics for all countries and territories for all products, as well as a breakdown into agricultural and non-agricultural products.
 The second part shows for each of these countries and territories one full page with disaggregation by sectors and duty ranges.
 It also contains a section on the market access conditions faced in their respective major export markets.
-A new third part has been added to this edition to cover information on non-tariff measures which are of increasing importance in international trade.
+The third part covers information on non-tariff measures which are of increasing importance in international trade.
 The fourth part contains the special topic which presents a new subject in each edition.
 The annexes are in part five and include the data sources and the compilation of "Frequently Asked Questions".

-The summary tariff tables in

-the first part are designed to allow cross-country comparison as well as comparison of the levels of bound and applied duties.
+The summary tariff tables in the first part are designed to allow cross-country comparison as well as comparison of the levels of bound and applied duties.
 Apart from the standard indicators like tariff averages, maxima, percentage of duty-free tariff lines, peaks and non-ad valorem duties, it also contains indicators of tariff dispersion such as the number of distinct duties and the coefficient of variation.
 The calculation of these indicators is based, where applicable, on a pre-aggregation to HS six-digit subheadings, which leads to a standardization across countries and thus makes the comparisons more compatible.